How to get a job in IT consulting

 For example, he cites the importance of creativity in designing user interfaces on mobile devices -- technologists need to understand not just the programming aspects, but how users will work with the software.
 (For more on what hiring managers value in would-be consultants, see Crossing over to consulting.)

 The good news for job seekers: Consulting firms are looking for all kinds of technical and industry experience.
-As of mid-January, 2016, for instance, Capgemini had more than 3,700 open positions, 687 of them in management consulting.
+As of mid-August 2017, for instance, Capgemini had more than 8,700 open positions, 3,200 of them in management consulting, a nearly five-fold increase over the past two years.
 It's looking for experience in horizontal capabilities such as security, change management and IT strategy, and vertical industries such as oil and gas and retail.

 "If candidates have enough technical depth in an industry," says Meyer, "we can probably train them" in how to interact with clients.